carloscordobanvc/AmadeusTest/README.md

 # AmadeusTest
 # ANGULAR AND .NET
+This project is a CRUD of users

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

 ## Development server